ajsmth/rn-tools/packages/navigation/readme.md

 };
 ```

-**Note:** Screens that are pushed onto the stack with `pushScreen` are rendered in the `Slot` component, which you can conditionally render as well.
-This means all screens will be popped when the user is logged out.
+**Note:** Screens that are pushed using `pushScreen` are rendered in the `Slot` component

+### Deep linking

+### Header components

+You can use the `Stack.Header` component to render a header for your screens, so long as you pass it as the first child to your screen component.
+Under the hood the `Stack.Header` component is just the one exported by `react-native-screens`.
+It provides some convenience over rolling your own headers at times.

+### Prevent going back

+The `Stack.Screen` component is also exported from `react-native-screens` component.
+You can use the `gestureEnabled` prop to prevent the user from being able to swipe back on any screen, and the `preventNativeDismiss` prop to prevent the user from being able to dismiss the screen natively.